+Values) on an element the 'Tags' tab, through which you can view, add, edit and delete Tagged Values on the selected element.Once the Properties window is open, you can click on any element in the Specification Manager and immediately switch the focus of the 'Tags' tab to that element.
 You can also show the values for specific tags used in the Package, with a Tagged Values column for each named tag.
 See Customize Columns.
 If an element has a Tagged Value that matches the column header, you can edit the value.
-For:

-- Values selected from a defined list, double-click on the value and change it in the 'Tags' tab - Free-text values, whether simple or <memo> type, click twice on the value and edit it in place

-The field is not editable if the element does not have the tag, is locked or has duplicate tag names.

-Create and edit a Linked Document on an element

-You can create a Linked Document on the selected element in the Specification Package, by:
+For: Values selected from a defined list, double-click on the value and change it in the 'Tags' tab Free-text values, whether simple or <memo> type, click twice on the value and edit it in place The field is not editable if the element does not have the tag, is locked or has duplicate tag names.</memo> Create and edit a Linked Document on an element You can create a Linked Document on the selected element in the Specification Package, by: Right-clicking on the element line and selecting the 'Linked Document' option, or

-- Right-clicking on the element line and selecting the 'Linked Document' option, or - Clicking on the element line and pressing Ctrl+Alt+D the document on, or 'None' for a free-style document with no template.
+Clicking on the element line and pressing Ctrl+Alt+D The 'New Linked Document From Template' dialog displays, from which you select any template you want to base the document on, or 'None' for a free-style document with no template.
 When you click on the OK button, the 'Linked Document Editor' view becomes active, with the 'Document - Edit' ribbon, and you can create a document describing any aspect of the selected element.
 If the element already has a Linked Document, selecting the 'Linked Document' option opens that document.
-If you no longer want the Linked Document, select the 'Start > Desktop > Design > Document' ribbon option and, on the 'Linked Document' tab of the Document window, click on the icon and select the 'Delete Linked Document' option.
+If you no longer want the Linked Document, select the 'Start > Application > Design > Document' ribbon option and, on the 'Linked Document' tab of the Document window, click on the icon and select the 'Delete Linked Document' option.
 Finishing and Saving your changes A quick way to save your changes and exit from the item editor is to press Esc.